BIH-MI/phantom-anonymization/README.md

                              following options must be present as well: dataConfig
 ```
+Examples of how to use the cli are provded as bash scripts.

 An example is provided in the `example_configs` folder.
 The result files are saved into the results/ folder.